 About Generation Green

-This project is funded by the government’s Green Recovery Challenge Fund.
-The fund is being delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.
+This project was funded by the government’s Green Recovery Challenge Fund and delivered by The National Lottery Heritage Fund, in partnership with Natural England and the Environment Agency.

 Do something unforgettable

 There's always a way that you can get more involved with Girlguiding.
 We have events and opportunities for all ages across the UK and around the world.